jiman93/ng-multi-components/README.md

 # ng-multi-components

-1. This app is created using Angular-CLI.
+This app is created using Angular-CLI.

-2. Bootstrap library was used for styling.
+and CSS library: Bootstrap is being used for styling.